corbado/example-passkeys-nodejs/README.md

-# Complete integration sample for the CorbadoSDK web component in Node.js
+# Node.js Passkey Example App
 This is a sample implementation of frontend and backend where the CorbadoSDK web component is integrated.

 **Note:** In this tutorial a customer system is created with some pre-existing password-based users.
 Have a look at our [docs](https://docs.corbado.com/integrations/web-component/no-existing-user-base) to see the integration if you don't have any users yet.